 THE part of writing an e-book is here.
 Actual writing!
-There are several questions you should consider about how your e-book will be written.
+There are several questions you should consider how your e-book will be written.

 This includes two things – ideas and writing part.
 I’d suggest using Evernote for your initial ideas and some text outlines.
 It’s a great tool that can be used anywhere – on your phone when inspiration kicks in, on your computer, as an app or not.
 You can open new Word document to write down all your ideas or use phone notes (or desktop notes).

 Then there are various tools that can be used for everything: ideas, outlines, writing, editing.
 For example, Scrivener.
 You can organize your notes, comment and write footnotes for your text, edit and easily oversee everything you’ve prepared.
 Ommwriter offers a distraction-free environment to write in – no Facebook messages, no e-mails or notifications!
 And there are more tools like this one, you just have to choose.

 Before writing, manage to write down all your ideas, all of your chapters in the correct order, everything you’ve willing (or might be willing!) to include in your e-book.

-This will help you to stay tuned and not to think about everything that pops in your mind!
+This will help you to stay tuned and not to think about everything that pops into your mind!

 Not a secret that most of the books that have been started never get to the finish.
 Why so?
 Because of a variety of reasons.
 People lose their interest, they don’t have time and they haven’t defined their goals.Most of the books that have been started never get to the finish.
 Click To Tweet